Xenonyy/league-library/README.md

 # League Library

-This project is based on a game called League of Legends, where you can freely browse all the champions from the game using Riot Games' APIs.
+This project is based on a game called League of Legends, made by Riot Games.
+The goal of this project was to get experience working with React, APIs and PWAs.
+In this project you can freely browse all the champions from the game using Riot Games' APIs.

+Main features:
+- Fully supported for mobile devices with custom layouts and behavior.
+- Full browser support(Tested on Chrome, Firefox, Opera and Microsoft Edge).
+- A welcoming page that explains the purpose and topic of the app.
+- Main page where all the champions from the game(their names and their splash arts) are collected.
+- A search bar that enables searching for champions, in real-time.
+- Clicking on a champion card will bring up a panel with more detailed information about said champion, including lore, abilities and a collection of cosmetic skins.
+- A slideshow of images of all the champions' cosmetic skins.

 ![alt text](https://i.gyazo.com/5ec8d9f237a400fb27fe882fd28898c9.jpg)